So you have been one of the 128 players who have earned a place on the World Snooker Tour (WST) for the new season, but what happens next?

 Mental Health Support

-The WPBSA has identified a need to provide a confidential and professional clinical service to its Members and in 2017 we announced two new partnerships with Talking Solutions and Silence of Suicide to deliver this support.
+The WPBSA has identified a need to provide a confidential and professional clinical service to its Members and has partnerships with Sporting Chance and Silence of Suicide to provide advice and support to professional players.

 The WPBSA has also signed up to support the Mental Health Charter for Sport and Recreation.

-For more information please visit our dedicated Mental Health Support section here.
+For more information please visit our dedicated Mental Health Support section.

 The WPBSA as a governing body and players association has as its core objective to protect the future of the game.
 As part of this we have a Sport Development Manager, a Head of Coaching and a Club & Facilities Manager working on projects to increase participation, improve facilities and increase the number of coaches through schemes such as Cue Zone into Schools.